THE LORDSHIP & BARONY OF KILMARNOCK

 THE ARMS EXPLAINED

-The Armorials shown at left were granted to Eur Ing David Ayre, Baron of Kilmarnock, by the Lord Lyon King of Arms and recorded on the 83rd page of the 85th volume of the Public Register of All Arms and Bearings in Scotland.
+The Armorials shown here were granted to EUR ING David Ayre, Baron of Kilmarnock, by the Lord Lyon King of Arms and recorded on the 83rd page of the 85th volume of the Public Register of All Arms and Bearings in Scotland.
 These are the first Arms ever granted to the AYRE name in Scotland.

 The motto Escrol is positioned above the crest in Scottish Armorials.
 The motto 'AD MELIORA INSURGO' translates as 'I RISE TO GREATER THINGS'.
 The basis of the motto is aspiration; to convey a sense of striving to improve.